Patricia Tallman

 Patricia J. Tallman (born September 4, 1957) is an American actress, stunt performer, and studio executive best known for her roles in Night of the Living Dead, Star Trek and Babylon 5.
-She is the former CEO and executive producer of Studio JMS.

 Early life and education

 Patricia Tallman is the daughter of Jerry Tallman, a radio entertainer.
 After graduating from Glenbard West High School in Glen Ellyn, Illinois in 1975, she joined the theater arts program of Carnegie Mellon University, which awarded her a Bachelor of Fine Arts degree.